 BE A COMPETITION JUDGE FOR WASHINGTON DECA

-Each year Washington DECA recruits more than 200 business professionals to volunteer at the Fall Leadership Conference (FLC) and 600 volunteers for the State Career Development Conference (SCDC).
-In 2016, Washington DECA will host the Western Region Leadership Conference (WRLC) in lieu of FLC, hosting appoximately 2,200 students, advisors, and chaperones from most of the 13 states plus Guam that comprise Western Region DECA.
+Each year Washington DECA recruits more than 200 business professionals to volunteer at the fall conference and 600 volunteers for the State Career Development Conference (SCDC).
+In 2016, Washington DECA will host the Western Region Leadership Conference (WRLC), hosting appoximately 2,200 students, advisors, and chaperones from 13 Western Region states plus Guam, which comprise Western Region DECA.

 Experts from the business community are a critical element in DECA competition.
 In DECA, we call these individuals business and community “judges."
 Judging simply requires a background in business and an interest in helping high school students find their future career path.
 You must be 4 years out of high school to participate.